rodo1985/OCR_code_estrella_galicia/README.md

 pip install -r requirements.txt
 ```

-### Pytesseract
+### Pytesseract and PaddleOCR
-This script requires `pytesseract` for OCR.
-You can install it using pip:
+This script requires both `pytesseract` and `PaddleOCR` for OCR.
+You can install them using pip:

 ```
-pip install pytesseract
+pip install pytesseract paddlepaddle paddleocr

 ```
 ### Selenium Drivers
 This script uses Selenium for browser automation.
 You need to download the appropriate driver for your browser and operating system.
 Here are the links for some common browsers: